 Toilet facilities are also available within the museum, including disabled friendly toilets.

 Disabled parking is right outside the museum just over the road behind the bus stop.
-The nearest parking is two pay-and-display car parks located within the town centre both about five minutes’ walk to the museum.
-Additionally, there is also a multi-storey car park just a few minutes away at the Newgate shopping centre.
+The nearest parking is two pay-and-display car parks located within the town center both about five minutes’ walk to the museum.
+Additionally, there is also a multi-storey car park just a few minutes away at the Newgate shopping center.

 If you are interested in visiting the gallery, find out more about booking tickets on their website here.